Tips for a lifetime logo

 That is optical zoom, and it significantly affects how the image is preserved when you zoom in closer.

 Samsung chose not to reveal the internal camera for the second year.
 The business has improved at disguising the spot, which resembles a region with bigger pixels.
 In other words, it is undeniably apparent when viewed.
-The 4-megapixel camera still has poor image quality due to current technology, and it has trouble in dimly lit areas.
+The 4-megapixel camera still has poor image quality due to current technology and has trouble in dimly lit areas.
 Although, as highlighted, the interior is virtually entirely present for teleconferencing reasons alone, considering that the 10-megapixel front-facing camera also allows for selfies.

 The battery is still 4,400mAh, the same as before.
 You should have no trouble getting by on it for a day.